 Any final thoughts as we finish up?

-Then you’ll understand more of what you need to do to prepare for this, because you can get through it, no problem, if you know what challenges you’re going to face and it’s all written down.
-Old people wrote it all down.
+Then, you’ll understand more of what you need to prepare for this.
+You can get through it, no problem, if you know what challenges you’re going to face.
+It has all been written down.
+Our ancestors wrote it all down.
 They didn’t write it down for fun.
-They wrote it down so we would read it.
+They wrote it down so that we would read it.

 Thanks, Jan.
 It’s a very big pleasure to come on.

-Thank you all for joining Michael Yon and me on this episode of American Thought Leaders.
+Thank you all for joining Michael Yon and I on this episode of American Thought Leaders.
 I’m your host, Jan Jekielek.

 Buy the DVD of “The Real Story of January 6” Documentary: https://www.epochtv.shop/product-page/dvd-the-real-story-of-january-6, Promo Code “Jan” for 20% off.